thephpleague/omnipay-mollie/README.md

 ## Basic Usage

-The following gatmollies are provided by this package:
+The following gateways are provided by this package:

 * Mollie